sysbird/birdmagazine/readme.txt

 === Widgets Areas ===
 The Theme has customizable sidebar and footer.
 You can use these area to customize the content of your website.

+=== Theme Customize ===
+Colors section
+Background Color: for background.
+Text Color: for text color.
+Link Color: for link color.
+Header Background Color: for background on header and footer widget. and copyright text color on footer.
+Header Text Color: for header and navigation text color.  and copyright background color on footer.

+Layout section
+Front page Layout: normal or masonry like a Piterest on frontpage.
+Display Copyright: display copyright on footer.
+Display Credit: display credit on footer.

 == License ==